Recording events

 <!-- or name tag -->

-value in the property or name tags to your Content Item ID value of the page content item, such as a Home page.
+<meta name="prepr:id" content="{{CONTENT_ITEM_ID}}"/>Set the content value in the property or name tags to the Item ID of the content item, such as a Home page.

 - Simply navigate to the page in your web app where you’ve included the meta tag above.
 This automatically triggers a view event that gets sent to Prepr.